-I hadn’t thought of myself as a dating therapist until I realized I talk to people about dating in therapy all the time.
+We didn’t think of ourselves as dating therapists until we realized we talk to people about dating in therapy all the time.
 Dating therapy is, fundamentally, good therapy–helping people create their lives.

 Ask someone about dating—especially in New York—and the response is likely to quite plain: “Dating sucks!”

-As my dating therapy patients have gone through the process of dating and working on their dating in therapy, a few themes have been a consistent part of the complaints:
+As our dating therapy patients have gone through the process of dating and working on their dating in therapy, a few themes have been a consistent part of the complaints:

 - All the good men/ women are taken